jlgerber/cpp_happy_fun_time/session_02/session02.md

 using foo::bar;
 bar();
 ```
-or import everything in a namespace into the current namespace:
+Or import everything in a namespace into the current namespace:
 ```
 using namespace foo;
 bar();
 ```

 Why am i telling you this now?
 There are many useful libraries which live in the `std` namespace.
-We will now look at a couple of them.
+We will take a look at a couple of them, but first we need to learn how to include them in our code.

 ## CPP Preprocessor: including other code